Edward I. Edwards: Personal life

 Edwards married Blanche Smith on November 14, 1888.
 They had two children, Edward Irving Jr. and Elizabeth Jule.
 She died in 1928.

 He was a member of the Episcopal Church and a Freemason.

 Later life and death

 Following his wife's death and his departure from office in March 1929, Edwards's fortunes continued to decline.
 He went broke in the Wall Street Crash of 1929 and was implicated in an electoral fraud scandal.
 Politically, he broke with Frank Hague and threatened to join the reform coalition against Hague in the 1930 election.
 He initially sought to run for Governor in 1931, but found himself blocked by Hague's preferred choice, A. Harry Moore.

-Edwards was diagnosed with skin cancer and shot himself in his apartment at 131 Kensington Avenue in Jersey City, New Jersey on January 26, 1931.
+Edwards was diagnosed with skin cancer and shot himself dead in his apartment at 131 Kensington Avenue in Jersey City, New Jersey on January 26, 1931.
 He was 67 years old.
 He was buried in Bayview – New York Bay Cemetery in the plot of his older brother, William David Edwards, who died in 1916.